robmarkcole/coral-pi-rest-server/README.md

 ~/coral-pi-rest-server $ python3 coral-app.py
 ```
 ### Service
 You can run the app as a [service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md).
 Edit `coral.service` file to fit your needs and copy into `/etc/systemd/system` as root using `sudo cp coral.service /etc/systemd/system/coral.service`.
 Once this has been copied, you can attempt to start the service using `sudo systemctl start coral.service`.
 See the status and logs with `sudo systemctl status coral.service`.
 Stop the service with `sudo systemctl stop coral.service`.
-You can have it start automatically on reboot by using `sudo systemctl enable myscript.service`.
+You can have it start automatically on reboot by using `sudo systemctl enable coral.service`.

 ### Pi 3
 I am running a pi3 with the raspi camera below.
 FYI the camera is mounted on a [pan-tilt stage](https://shop.pimoroni.com/products/pan-tilt-hat).